harsha2531/harsha2531/README.md

 - 🌱 I’m currently learning **Graduate Diploma in Software Engineering, Now I'm learning TypeScript and React**

-- 👨‍💻 All of my projects are available at [harshanimeda.com](harshanimeda.com)
+- 👨‍💻 All of my projects are available at [Tap here](https://github.com/harsha2531?tab=repositories)

 - 💬 Ask me about **Java**